jina-ai/reader/README.md

                                                                      LLM(streamContent3)
 ```

-Note that in terms of completeness: `... > streamContent3 > streamContent2 > streamContent1`.
+Note that in terms of completeness: `... > streamContent3 > streamContent2 > streamContent1`, each subsequent chunk contains more complete information.

 ### JSON mode